Aesthetic: a set of principles underlying and guiding the work of a particular artist or artistic movement.

 9. Weird Girl Aesthetic

 The weird girl aesthetic is all about mixing patterns, colors, textures, fashion eras, you name it.
-It strikes me as the polar opposite to the clean girl aesthetic because that one keeps it simple and minimal while the weird girl aesthetic throws everything at you all at once.
+It strikes me as the polar opposite of the clean girl aesthetic because that one keeps it simple and minimal while the weird girl aesthetic throws everything at you all at once.
 Some outfits I don’t get because they are doing too much, and I get that’s on purpose but it’s not in a good way.
 It’s probably the dad sneakers throwing me off.
 You don’t have to get everything though and that is what I like about fashion.
 I do appreciate how daring the weird girl aesthetic is.
 It steps outside the box and gives you creative control when it comes to your style and I’m always here for that.

 You only need one word to describe the barbiecore aesthetic and that is PINK.
 Pink dresses, pink heels, pink eyeshadow.
 I think it’s a cute aesthetic, but the sole focus on a single color makes baribiecore not one of my favorites.
 Obviously, there are a lot of different pink hues that you could mix and match, and I am intrigued by monochromatic outfits, so those two key factors make baribiecore a bit more interesting to me.